Celebrate National Burger Day with 10 Best Burgers in Dublin

 Workshop Burger

 The Workshop is a reboot of Kennedy’s Pub beside Tara Street dart station, and this beastie bends the knee to the heritage.
-‘Kennedy’s Burger’ is a thick and firmly packed lump of meat , with a smart and simple twist in the toppings.
+‘Kennedy’s Burger’ is a thick and firmly packed lump of meat, with a smart and simple twist in the toppings.
 You can choose your cheese and the patty is topped with shredded lettuce, a big slice of tomato, thinly cut gherkins and a few spoons of bearnaise.
 It’s a big bite, but it comes together brilliantly in the end, and you can take it over the top by adding smoked bacon for an extra euro.
 All come from Irish farmers be it all meats, fish and poultry therefore served at the workshop are Irish.
 The basic price starts from €13.50 with chips.
-Click here for full menu.
+Click here for the full menu.

 5. WOWburger